 Georgia State earned a spot in the four-team CAA tournament in the first two years under Kincaid’s guidance, winning the conference title in 2011 and finishing as the runner-up in 2012.
 In 2013, GSU would have qualified but sat out all CAA tournaments during the transition season to the Sun Belt.

-Six student-athletes have been named to the NFCA Mid-Atlantic All-Region team since 2011.
-Paige Nowacki became the second Panther to earn first-team honors and then Kaitlyn Medlam became the third.
+13 student-athletes have been named to the NFCA all-region team since 2011.
+In 2008, Catherine Lee became the first Panther to earn first-team honors, followed by Paige Nowacki in 2012 and Kaitlyn Medlam in 2013.
 McCall Langford, Callie Alford (twice) and Jessica Clifton were named to the second team.
-GSU only had two individuals make All-Region teams previous to 2011.
+The five Panthers named all-region in 2015 was most in a single season.
+GSU only had two individuals make all-region teams prior to 2011.

-The native of Decatur, Ga., played football at Georgia, where he was a member of the Bulldogs’ 1980 national championship team, learning from coaches such as Vince Dooley, Erk Russell and Bill Lewis.
+A native of Decatur, Ga., Kincaid played football at Georgia, where he was a member of the Bulldogs’ 1980 national championship team, learning from coaches such as Vince Dooley, Erk Russell and Bill Lewis.
 He earned his degree in business management from Georgia in 1987.

 Kincaid currently resides in McDonough, Ga., with his wife Becky.
-Daughter Karly Kincaid graduated from the University of Georgia in the spring of 2010 and from P.A. school at Nova Southeastern in Jacksonville, Fla. with honors in 2012.
-Daughter Morgan Chase, a 2010 graduate of Union Grove High School, is a junior at the University of North Georgia campus in Athens.
-Daughter Brittany Chase lives in Duluth and works in cosmetology.
+Daughter Karly Kincaid graduated from Georgia in the spring of 2010 and from P.A. school at Nova Southeastern in Jacksonville, Fla. with honors in 2012.
+She lives in Brookhaven and is working as a dermatologist P.A.
+Daughter Morgan Chase, a 2010 graduate of Union Grove High School, is a junior at North Georgia campus in Athens.
+Daughter Brittany Chase married James Logan in Oct.
+2013.
+The couple lives in Sugar Hill and works in cosmetology.